loopstick/CCA_DigitalElectronics_Spring2020/Debugging.md

 ## Debugging
-   - Troubleshooting
+   - AKA Troubleshooting
-     - Figuring out how to make it work when it’s not working
+     - AKA Figuring out how to make it work when it’s not working
+       - This guide was written by Michael Shiloh circa 2013
+         - modified by Sudhu Tewari: Feb 2019

 ## Software
   - Make sure you understand what is going on